 One of the reasons for the lack of investments, is of course the bear market of the entire cryptocurrency and blockchain space.
 Since February the price of currencies has been going down, companies are cutting jobs and governments are enforcing rules.
 At the same time however, major companies and governments are acknowledging blockchain and crypto, having many believe that the Crypto Winter should be ending some time this year.

 For a long time EverdreamSoft and their mobile game were pioneers in the world of blockchain games.
 Spells of Genesis has been a leading example in how blockchain games can work.
-By leveling up bronze cards, they become silver, after which there’s card.
-The final step is ‘blockchainization’, which allows players to tie a card to their Ethereum address.
+By leveling up bronze cards, they become silver, after which there’s a gold card.
+The final step is ‘blockchainization’, which allows players to tie a card to their bitcoin address.

 Cards that have been blockchainized, can be sold on a market place.
 Currently available cards on the market place costs between $1 and $8.
 Technically it would also be possible to use blockchainized cards in other games, but it needs to be something that’s being supported by a development studio.
 For example, CryptoKitties and Gods Unchained have a partnership where items from one game can be used in the other.